ogny/belgeler/Sistem_notlari/Ansible_playbook_notlari.md

     * Pass options to dpkg on run (bunu arastir)
     - apt: upgrade=dist update_cache=yes dpkg_options='force-confold,force-confdef'

+### command
+Executes a command on a remote node
+The given command will be executed on all selected nodes.
+It will not be processed through the shell, so variables like $HOME and operations like "<", ">", "|", and "&" will not work.
+* Example from Ansible Playbooks
+    - command: /sbin/shutdown -t now

 ### copy
 The copy module copies a file on the local box to remote locations.
 dest   Remote absolute path where the file should be copied to.
 If src is a